yastn/yastn/docs/source/tensor/_einsum.rst

 start.
 Conversely, the rows of one class can be emptied together: row jumps first make them equal, and column jumps then empty them all.
 A trace step has no column jumps, so only the class of :math:`\emptyset`, i.e., the rows that are cuts themselves, can be emptied.

+The row jumps commute with the column jumps, so only the set of jumps matters, not their order.
+The planner emits all row jumps first and the column jumps afterwards.

 **From jumps to a 2-colouring.**  To bring row :math:`k` onto the representative row :math:`r` of its class, the planner needs tensors of :math:`H` whose row jumps, all with partner